How Many Extracurricular Activities is Too Many?

 How do you know when your child is too busy?

 - Do you feel too busy?
 Do you have time for other family members?

 - Is your child sleeping enough?
 Do they fall asleep at inopportune times?
 Do they have circles under their eyes?

 - Do they put up a fight when they have to go to practice or meetings?
 Are they joyful when there are cancellations?
 Do they throw temper tantrums more than before they started an activity?

 - Do you still have time to enjoy family meals?
 Eating as a family is a great way to teach children about nutrition, routine, and ritual.
 Family meals might be just as important for children as extracurricular involvement.

 If many of these questions raised concerns for you, it might be time to simplify.
-We know if can be hard to find a good balance for your child, so here are a few tips on how to prioritize and capitalize on time commitments:
+We know if can be hard to find a good balance of extracurricular activities for your child, so here are a few tips on how to prioritize and capitalize on time commitments: